 EventsCo-Inform at OSCE 2019 International Migrants Day

-Authors: Francesca Zuccotti, Digital Marketing & Communications Manager at Scytl
+Authors: Francesca Zuccotti, Digital Marketing & Communications Lead at Scytl

 On behalf of the Co-Inform Consortium Nadejda Komendantova, Research Scholar at IIASA Advanced Systems Analysis Programme, was invited by the OSCE Secretariat to provide a statement about the influence of misinformation on migration based on findings from the Co-Inform project.